The best toys for kids

 Some families find that particular types of toys don’t sit well with their family values – for example, toy weapons and dolls with a very grown-up body shape or clothing style.

 If your child plays with or makes toy weapons and you’re concerned, it’s a good idea to look at how your child is playing with the toy.
 For example, your child might be using the toy weapon as a prop in a make-believe game of cops and robbers.
-You might think that’s fine.
+This might be OK with you.

 It’s pretty common for children to make toy guns out of everyday objects like sticks, celery or toast.
 This might not be something you want to encourage, but a gun made of toast doesn’t have the same power as a toy gun.
-A toast gun is a symbol, and is less likely to be used to scare others.
+A toast gun is a symbol, and children are less likely to use it to scare others.

 This might seem fun and innocent, but it can also create an image of women that you might not be comfortable with or want your child to copy.
 For example, these types of dolls can give children, especially girls, the message that the most important thing about them is the way they look, and that the best way to look is ‘sexy’.